-Mark will explore Gospel evidence of Jesus’s teaching from a teacher’s point of view, paying attention to the rabbinical techniques, humour, sharp tongue, and hermeneutical radicalism that lie half-hidden in the text of the Gospels.
-He will speculate about Jesus’s teaching mind and the nature of the Trinity as a dynamic learning community and model for the church.
+Mark’s talk, which can be accessed below, explored Gospel evidence of Jesus’s teaching from a teacher’s point of view, paying attention to the rabbinical techniques, humour, sharp tongue, and hermeneutical radicalism that lie half-hidden in the text of the Gospels.
+He speculated about Jesus’s teaching mind and the nature of the Trinity as a dynamic learning community and model for the church.

 Mark is a former teacher, researcher, policy maker and charity director, writing on Christianity, worldviews and education.
 He lives in south Cumbria and is a Professor of Practice in worldviews education at the University of Cumbria.
 Among other works, he wrote Jesus Christ, Learning Teacher (SCM Press, 2020).